+-South Bend- 272-5220 Unbeaten Wolverines Surpass Records The University of Michigan is making a shambles out of respectable college football defenses.
 The unbeaten Wolverines, whose rushing average of 390 yards a game has been surpassed by only four teams in major college history, have rolled up their yardage against teams which have given up only 206.6 yards in their own games.

-Michigan's scoring average is 44 pts. a game -- topped by only eight teams in major college history -- and it has come against teams which are giving up 21.5 pts. a game when they are not playing Michigan.

-The only team offensive cate-
+Michigan's scoring average is 44 pts. a game -- topped by only eight teams in major college history -- and it has come against gory Michigan does not lead is teams which are giving up 21.5 pts. a game when they are not playing Michigan.
+The only team offensive cate- the Owls.

-ND Coach Presents Program

-the Owls.

-Mervin Johnson, offensive coordinator and line coach at Notre Dame. will present the speaking program for the ND-Alabama game football smoker sponsored by Santa Maria Council 553, Knights of Columbus, Nov.
+passing, where Brigham Young has moved ahead by Rice, averaging 293.6 yards a game to 291.3 for ND Coach Presents Program Mervin Johnson, offensive coordinator and line coach at Notre Dame, will present the speaking program for the ND-Alabama game football smoker sponsored by Santa Maria Council 553, Knights of Columbus, Nov.
 12, 8 p.m., 815 N. Michigan.